Melita Norwood: Espionage

-Norwood’s NKVD espionage career began in the mid-1930s as a member of the Woolwich Spy ring in London.
+Norwood's NKVD espionage career began in the mid-1930s as a member of the Woolwich Spy ring in London.
 Three of its members were arrested in January 1938 and sentenced to between three and six years in prison, but Melita Norwood was not then detained.
-Meanwhile, a wave of purges in Moscow led the NKVD to cut back on its overseas espionage activities, and Norwood's new Soviet employers became the GRU, the Military Overseas Intelligence Service of the Soviet Union.
+Meanwhile, a wave of purges in Moscow led the NKVD to cut back on its overseas espionage activities.
+Responsibility for Norwood was turned over to the GRU, the Soviet Union's military overseas intelligence service.
 Her Soviet handlers gave her a succession of different code names, the last being "Agent Hola".

-Her position as secretary to G.L.
-Bailey, head of a department at the British Non-Ferrous Metals Research Association, enabled Norwood to pass her Soviet handlers material relating to the British atomic weapons project, known at the time by the innocuous name of Tube Alloys.
+Her position as secretary to G. L. Bailey, head of a department at the British Non-Ferrous Metals Research Association, enabled Norwood to pass her Soviet handlers material relating to the British atomic weapons project, known at the time by the innocuous name of Tube Alloys.
 Bailey was on an advisory committee to Tube Alloys.
-According to Jeremy Bernstein, Bailey was "warned about Norwood’s political associations and was careful not to reveal anything to her."
+According to Jeremy Bernstein, Bailey was "warned about Norwood's political associations and was careful not to reveal anything to her."

-In 1958 she was awarded the Order of the Red Banner of Labour.
+In 1958, she was awarded the Order of the Red Banner of Labour.

-The British security services eventually identified Norwood as a security risk in 1965, but refrained from questioning her in order to avoid disclosing their methods.
+The British security services eventually identified Norwood as a security risk in 1965, but refrained from questioning her to avoid disclosing their methods.
 She retired in 1972.
 Her husband died in 1986, and Norwood said in 1999 that he had disapproved of her activities as an agent.
 Her neighbours in Bexleyheath, while aware of her left-wing beliefs, reacted with astonishment, as did her daughter, when she was unmasked as a spy in 1999.

-Exposure
+Mitrokhin Archive

 Norwood's espionage activities were first publicly revealed by former KGB archivist Vasili Mitrokhin, in the book The Mitrokhin Archive: The K.G.B. in Europe and the West (1999), co-written by the historian Christopher Andrew.
-Mitrokhin defected in 1992, giving the British authorities six trunkloads of KGB files.
+Mitrokhin defected in 1992, giving the British authorities six trunkloads of his handwritten notes which were earlier rejected by the Central Intelligence Agency as possible fakes.
 Norwood was well known to be a communist sympathiser but a separate report in 1999 stated that British intelligence became aware of her significance only after Mitrokhin's defection; to protect other investigations it was then decided not to prosecute her.
 Some have questioned the validity of evidence from the Mitrokhin archive.
+Many scholars remain skeptical of the context and authenticity of the notes of Mitrokhin.
 In any event, Norwood was never charged with an offence.

 Motive

 Norwood said she gained no material benefits from her spying activities.
-While she said she did not generally "agree with spying against one's country", she had hoped her actions would help "Russia [the Soviet Union] to keep abreast of Britain, America and Germany".
+While she said she did not generally "agree with spying against one's country", she had hoped her actions would help "Russia to keep abreast of Britain, America and Germany".
 In 2014, newly released files from the Mitrokhin archive suggest she was more highly valued by the KGB than the Cambridge Five.

 In a statement at the time of her exposure, she said: